Robo3D/User-Manuals/docs/source/R1Plus/operation/index.rst

 -----------
-Print bed adhesives
+Print bed adhesion
 -----------

 In order for the plastic to stick to the glass of the build plate, you must use an adhesive.
 You can use a couple of different techniques for prepping your build plate.
 Two of the most commons methods we use here at Robo are to use a glue stick or hair spray.

-Before applying either adhesive, move the heated bed all the way out.
+Before applying either adhesive, move the heated bed all the way out towards the front of the printer.

 1. Glue stick (supplied with your tool kit):

-Open the glue stick and apply perpendicularly to the printing surface of the build plate.
+Open the glue stick and apply a single layer perpendicularly to the printing surface of the build plate.
 Make sure no bumps are left on the build plate.

 .. image:: images/gluestick.gif
    :alt: glue stick